OWASP/www-chapter-jacksonville/index.md

 6:45pm -8:15pm - [Meeting](https://www.meetup.com/OWASP-Jacksonville-Chapter/)

 As we enter the new year we are looking to find new ways to bring knowledge of application security to the community.
-If you are interested in facilitating a discussion or passionate on a topic you would like to present, reach out to [Steven Nagle](mailto:steven.nagle@owasp.org) to schedule a topic.
+If you are interested in facilitating a discussion or passionate on a topic you would like to present, reach out to [Francois Fried](mailto:francois.fried@owasp.org) to schedule a topic.
 &nbsp;
 If you haven't signed up for a community OWASP group request access today.
 [Community Group](https://groups.google.com/a/owasp.org/forum/#!forum/jacksonville-chapter)
 &nbsp;